samanthacooks/RubyToDo/README.md

 ### Release 4: Change the Data Store
 Our todo list application is working well, but it's confined to the terminal.
-Without their computers handy, uses cannot access their todo lists.
+Without their computers handy, users cannot access their todo lists.
 But what if users could print out their lists before going to run errands or what-have-you?
 To facilitate printing a todo list, we'll format our data file to be more readable.

 Update the data store file in which we're storing the item data.
 We'll switch from using a CSV file to using a plain text file (.txt) formatted as seen in Figure 5.